JSotres/serialReaderPython/README.md

 Simple GUI, created with pyqt5, to read data from a serial port.

-We basically use it for Arduino
+We basically use it to read data from Arduino

 Work in progress...
 Feel free to use it if useful

-## Qucik Start
+## Quick Start

 ### Create a virtual environment